byandell/qtl2shiny/README.md

   + qtl2_rmd() generic interface
   + qtl2_onepheno() more customized for onepheno & onepeak run
 * connect to Karl's new server and d3 tools
-* use shinydashboard for shiny and flexdashboard for Rmd
+* shinydashboard for shiny has download of CSV; refine and expand
+* flexdashboard for Rmd to create dynamic reports
+* link Rmd and shiny
+* dynamic plots with [d3panels](http://kbroman.org/d3panels/) and [qtlcharts](http://kbroman.org/qtlcharts/)

 ### Contribution guidelines ###